ToyokoLabs/docs/VM_login.md

 gcloud organizations add-iam-policy-binding 333411111111 --member='user:user@example.com' --role='roles/compute.osLoginExternalUser'
 ````

+Last thing to check, the instance (or the project) should have the **enable-oslogin** metadata set to **TRUE**.

+[Se here](https://cloud.google.com/compute/docs/instances/managing-instance-access) for more information on how to do it.

 Login from the web console
 --------------------------

+Click on the SSH button in the line of the VM you want to log in:

+[INSERT IMAGE]

 Login from the cloud shell
 --------------------------

+In the cloud shell, run the login command.

+The cloud shell:

+[INSER IMAGE]

 Login command
 -------------